Experiential Marketing Lessons From the World's Hottest Entertainment Franchises

-It’s no secret that event marketers are a scrappy bunch, finding inspiration anywhere and everywhere they go.
-For some, the latest source of creativity comes from traveling franchise exhibitions for some of the world’s most popular entertainment franchises.
-From “Game of Thrones” to Harry Potter, there is no shortage of dynamic, entertainment-based expo experiences that tap into rabid fan bases.
-Following is a look at the experiential marketing lessons these vibrant showcases have to offer.
+Event marketers are a crafty bunch, finding inspiration anywhere and everywhere they go.
+There are lessons to be learned by visiting some of the world’s most popular traveling entertainment franchise exhibitions.
+From “Game of Thrones” to “Harry Potter,” there’s no shortage of dynamic, entertainment-based expo experiences that tap into rabid fan bases.
+Following is a look at experiential marketing lessons these vibrant showcases offer.

 Check out brand activations and sponsorships designed and produced by Sparks.

 Posted by Kristy Elisano | Request as a Speaker

 Caffeine dependent Jersey girl.
 Inspired by creative risk takers and underdogs.
 Chief Marketing Officer, Doodle owner and lover of all things chocolate.